-Black women and Black culture, the two subjects I ended up knowing the best, became the primary inspirations for my work.The normalization of Black women in the mainstream and the ability to express Black feelings in a complex and abstruse way became my ambition.
+Black women and Black culture, through my peregrination to fully accept myself, became the primary inspirations for my work.The normalization of Black women in the mainstream, the ability to express Black feelings in a complex and abstruse way, and formulating my ideas of the public around me into some form of abstraction became my ambition.